jwbaldwin/phx-react-testing/README.md

 - mount react component in liveview and send events back and forth
 - add an inertiajs page with props
 - sonner with the react mounter
+- using typescript
+- using vite instead of esbuild (commonJSOptions is a footgun, use npm install topbar and save time)
 ---------

 To start your Phoenix server: